 Don’t take on more than you can handle.
 Start off slowly and grow gradually.

 Always carry hand sanitizer and wash your hands often while cleaning homes.
 Wear gloves when cleaning bathrooms.
-You will be exposed to a lot of different germs in clients’ homes.
+Clients’ homes will expose you to a lot of different germs.
 However, do not move from cleaning the toilet to wiping down kitchen counter tops––change gloves for such transitions!

 Pretend you are your client at least one time before you do anyone else.
 Time yourself, see what products you use, critique yourself.
 Or, get a friend to act as a client and get a report card on how you did.